Cathal Coughlan (musician): Solo works

 Coughlan's first solo album, Grand Necropolitan, was released in 1996 through Kitchenware Records.
 On that album he was still working with many of the musicians that had been involved in the Fatima Mansions.
 A review of the album in the NME referred to him as the 'Bard of Cork' and saying that his tales 'played a deadly serious game for laughs'.
-He went on to release another four albums, working mainly with a core group of musicians - Audrey Riley, James Woodrow, Nick Allum - who also performed in the live shows with him as 'The Grand Necropolitan Quartet'.
+He went on to release another four albums, working mainly with a core group of musicians - Audrey Riley, James Woodrow, Nick Allum and Danny Manners - who also performed in the live shows with him as 'The Grand Necropolitan Quartet'.

 His next album, Black River Falls was released in 2000.
 Reviewer Stuart Clark in Hotpress said that it 'confirms his position as one of Ireland's master storytellers'.
 This was followed in 2002 by the album The Sky's Awful Blue released on his own label, Beneath Music.
 In a review of a live show at London's Borderline following the release of the album the reviewer states that "the vicious romance of You Turned Me and the meditation on privilege and class that is White's Academy are intensely moral.
 Coughlan's intelligence and passion are a rebuke to a vapid music industry, his chronicles of disaffection and disgust an inspiration.'

 Coughlan was commissioned to create a piece for the Cork 2005 European Capital of Culture.
 He created the song cycle performance Flannery's Mounted Head and the following year he recorded and released the music from Flannery on his solo album Foburg.
 During the same time, the director and filmmaker Johnny Gogan of Bandit Films, made the documentary The Adventures of Flannery and intercut film from the live performance in Cork with a imagined biography of Coughlan filmed in and around Whitechapel, London.

 When reviewing the 2010 album, Rancho Tetrahedron, The Irish Times wrote that "Coughlan's mixture of acerbity and dark lyricism is sustained on his fifth solo album ....and Coughlan's Scott Walker inflected voice has never sounded better."

 His final solo release, in 2021, was with the critically acclaimed album Song of Co-Aklan., where again he assembled musicians Audrey Riley, James Woodrow, Nick Allum along with others such as Luke Haines, and Aindrias O'Gruama.
-Filmaker and producer George Seminara provided video for many of the album's releases.
+Filmmaker and producer George Seminara provided video for many of the album's releases.